jesersu/IMDUMP/README.md

    open IMDUMB.xcodeproj
    ```

-4. **Configure Firebase** (optional)
+4. **Configure Firebase** (Required for full functionality)
+   - Follow the detailed guide in [FIREBASE_SETUP.md](FIREBASE_SETUP.md)
    - Download `GoogleService-Info.plist` from Firebase Console
-   - Add it to the project root (excluded from git via .gitignore)
+   - Add it to the project root in Xcode
-   - The app will work with mock data even without Firebase
+   - Set up Remote Config parameters in Firebase Console
+   - Note: The file is excluded from git via .gitignore

 5. **Build and Run**
    - Select a simulator or device